Ramprasad-Group/polyga/tutorials/basic/basic.md

 After, cd into the silly\_test folder and run `python silly_test.py`.
 It should run ten generations of polyga.

-If you silly\_test.py you'll see the following code:
+If you open silly\_test.py you'll see the following code:
 ```Python
 from polyga import polygod as pg
 from polyga import utils